waymousa/aws-edukit-iot-and-tensorflow/content/explore the code/_index.en.md

 In addition to the core2aws environment which is the base part of the project, we have added some new components and included some code to support TensorFlow lite micro on the Edukit.

-## Tensorflow Micro Component
+## Tensorflow Micro Components

-In the project expoer, open the components directory.
-You will see the tflite folder.
-This contains the code for Tensorflow Lite for the ESP32 platform.
+To add the Tensroflow libraries and supporting code to the project we have included the following folders.
+Take a moment to explore these using the PlatformIO folder expolrer now.

+#### components\tfmicro

+This is the library that supports Tensorflow ont he ESP32 playtform.
+You can create this library for importing to your project by viewing the instructions at this blog post [Tensorflow on ESP32](https://blog.tensorflow.org/2020/08/announcing-tensorflow-lite-micro-esp32.html).

+#### main\tflite

+This is the code that supports the micro_speech sample program.
+It includes a model that has been trained with some extra data to categorise keywords "yes" and "no".
+There are also source files that we will discuss later in this walkthrough for processing audio samples into Spectograms, running inference uing the model and the Tensorflow Interpreter, and actuating the controller after a keyword is detected.

+#### main\main.c

 The tflite code is integrated to the ESP32 main method by creating a C task and main method as shown here.